globalizejs/globalize/doc/api/unit/unit-formatter.md

 - form: [String] eg. "long", "short" or "narrow".

-- numberFormatter: [Object] `Globalize.numberFormatter` instance.
-Defaults to the default numberFormatter for the current locale.
+- numberFormatter: [Function] a number formatter function.
+Defaults to Globalize `.numberFormatter()` for the current locale using the default options.

 **value**